AhmadHamze/hugo-toha-source/content/posts/AI/qdrant_chatbot/index.md

     api_key=QDRANT_API_KEY,
 )
 ```
-> Notice that the code is supposed to run on Google Colab, this is to use a GPU later.
+> Notice that the code is supposed to run on Google Colab, this is in order to use a GPU for creating embeddings.

 Once the client is initialized, we can create a collection to store the embeddings.
 You have to specify the name and the distance metric, also the number of dimensions of the embeddings.